-But the the temperance movement was changing and becoming more anti-alcohol.
+But the the temperance movement was changing.
+It was becoming more anti-alcohol.
 In 1833, the Society changed as well.
 It required new members, but not existing ones, to sign a pledge of abstinence from spirits.

 With the passage of time, temperance groups increasingly called for abstinence from from beer and wine as well.

 Massachusetts Society for the Suppression of Intemperance

 - Cherrington, E. (ed.)
-Standard Encyclopedia of the Alcohol Problem. v.
-4. Westerville, OH: Am Issue, 1928.
+Standard Encyclopedia of the Alcohol Problem.
+Westerville, OH: Am Issue.

 - Hampel, R. Temperance and Prohibition in Massachusetts, 1813-1852.
-Ann Arbor, MI : UMI Research Press, 1982.
+Ann Arbor, MI : UMI Res Press.